epiphenomena/arynmichelle.com/README.md

 #### **Footer**

 * **Layout:** Minimalist and clean.
 A single line with `© 2025 Aryn Michelle.` on the left, and maybe a "Site by..." credit on the right.
 All text is small and in a dimmer `off-white` (`#888888`).

----
-This detailed blueprint provides the complete vision for the *Digital Prelude*.
-It’s a design that prioritizes feeling and narrative, built upon a solid, modern, and technically feasible foundation of HTML and CSS, brought to life with subtle and powerful JavaScript-driven animations.
-It's a world for Aryn Michelle's music to live in.